 The United States Department of State designated Hamas as a Foreign Terrorist Organization on October 8, 1997.
+On March 6, 2019, Israel designated the Gaza-based, Hamas-controlled Al-Aqsa TV station as a terrorist entity.
 On August 20, 2019, Paraguay said it had officially recognized the military wing of Palestinian group Hamas and Lebanon's Hezbollah as terrorist organizations.